-Bake one hour at 350 degrees.
+Bake one-half hour at 350 degrees.

-Remove the foil after half an hour, return to the oven still at 325 degrees and bake for a total of 10 minutes per pound.
+Remove the foil after half an hour, return to the oven, lower the temp to 325 degrees and bake for a total of 10 minutes per pound.
 Check it with a meat thermometer about half an hour before time in case it is done a bit early, with different ovens this can happen.
 [I found in 2016 that 10 minutes per pound brought the white meat to the perfect temperature, and the dark meat was perfect too.
 The temperature will rise while resting to a higher temperature, so next year I am going to take it out with 5 degrees to go.
 The turkey meat, both dark and light, was moist and juicy for days.
 In previous years I did 15 minutes per pound and it came out overcooked with the temperature around 180 in the breast and 195 in the thigh, but still juicy.
 This time, at 10 minutes per pound, it was perfect.
 I checked the temperature every 30 minutes to get the perfect timing this year so I could tell you.]

 Check the temperature with a meat thermometer, I use a digital one.
 The breast meat should be 165 degrees, while dark meat needs 180 degrees to be more tender and be sure it is done all the way to the bone.
 Let it rest at least 20 minutes before carving.
 It will stay warm tented with foil.
 [In 2016, I let it rest one hour and it was still warm at dinnertime, and even more juicy than before.]
 This allows the proteins to relax and reabsorb the moisture into the meat.
 Wonderful!
 One caution, if you use some of the turkey juices to punch up your gravy, only use a couple of large spoonfuls, and don’t add any salt to the gravy.
 If you accidentally get the gravy salty, put a peeled potato in it and let it cook for a while.
 The potato will remove some of the salt.
 Just taste and when you think it is good, serve.